Why do I have two 'Program Files' folders?

 Is it bad to run a 32-bit program on 64-bit Windows?

 Not at all.
 The WoW64 layer does a good job of emulating a 32-bit environment, and any performance loss is generally not noticeable.
-In some cases, performance may even improve, because WoW64 can allocate a full 4 GB of RAM to the application (the maximum amount accessible to any 32-bit application), whereas on a real 32-bit system, some of that RAM would be used by the operating system kernel and other running programs.
+The emulated programs may actually have an advantage, because WoW64 can allocate the maximum amount of RAM (4 GB) to the application.
+On a real 32-bit system, some of that RAM would be allocated to the operating system kernel and other running programs.

 So, why are 64-bit and 32-bit programs kept in separate folders?